Chavithra/degiro-connector/README.md

 The generated Dictionnary is actually a list of Python Dictionnaries.

 Each Dictionnary depicts a product with :
-* keys has metrics name.
+* keys as metrics names.
-* values has metrics values
+* values as metrics values

 Example - dict :